pittcsc/Documents/Constitution.md

 #### Director of Technology

-The Director of Technology shall be responsible for overseeing CSC’s digital infrastructure and managing technical projects essential to the club’s operations and growth.
-This officer shall maintain and update the CSC website, GitHub organization, internal tools, and any other technical systems or platforms utilized by the club, ensuring their functionality, security, and accessibility.
-The Director of Technology shall lead and coordinate technical projects, including software development, automation, and community-driven technology initiatives, while providing technical assistance for club activities such as hackathons, workshops, and tech-focused events.
-This role shall collaborate with other officers to support CSC’s programs and initiatives through technological integration, offering expertise and solutions to enhance club activities.
-The position is ideally suited for individuals passionate about software development, automation, or building technology to benefit the CSC community.
+The Director of Technology oversees CSC’s digital infrastructure and leads technical projects that support the club’s operations and growth.
+This includes maintaining the CSC website, GitHub organization, internal tools, and other platforms to ensure functionality, security, and accessibility.
+They coordinate software development, automation, and community tech initiatives, while also providing technical support for events like hackathons, workshops, and other programs.
+This officer works closely with the team to integrate technology into CSC’s activities and is ideal for someone passionate about building tools that serve the CSC community.

 #### Sponsorship Coordinator

-The Sponsorship Coordinator should be the main individual to plan, organize, and execute the club’s corporate sponsorship plan.
-They should maintain the sponsor mailing list and send periodic and timely emails to companies to gauge their willingness to sponsor.
+The Sponsorship Coordinator is responsible for planning, organizing, and executing CSC’s corporate sponsorship strategy.
+This includes maintaining the sponsor mailing list, sending regular outreach emails, and managing ongoing communication with current and potential sponsors.
+They work closely with the President and other officers to develop sponsorship packages, negotiate terms, and ensure that sponsor benefits (such as event shoutouts, logo placements, or merch distribution) are delivered effectively.
+The Sponsorship Coordinator plays a key role in securing funding and resources for club initiatives, and is expected to track sponsorship commitments, follow up on leads, and contribute to building long-term partnerships with industry organizations.

 #### Director of Design